yubowenok/visflow/docs/src/dataflow/subsetflow.md

 There is no ambiguity in changing the visual properties by a <node-type type="visual-editor"/>, or inheritting the visual properties when merging table in a <node-type type="set-operator"/>.
 Consequently, relying on the visual properties the visualizations in VisFlow may render data subsets in consistent styles across nodes and provide native brushing and linking.

-The <page-link link="/dataflow/diagram.html#constants" text="constants"/> produced by a <node-type type="constants-generator"/> or <node-type type="linker"/> are the only type of data that are not subsets in VisFlow.
+The [constants](/dataflow/diagram.html#constant) produced by a <node-type type="constants-generator"/> or <node-type type="linker"/> are the only type of data that are not subsets in VisFlow.
 Constants allow VisFlow to use the attribute values of the data items for filtering, so as to perform more in-depth data analysis.
-Using constants, VisFlow may <page-link link="/dataflow/linking.html" text="link"/> heterogeneous tables by a shared key column.
+Using constants, VisFlow may [link](/dataflow/linking.md) heterogeneous tables by a shared key column.

 ## Data Immutability